-I am an [alumnus/alumna] of the U.S. Department of State funded Critical Language Scholarship Program and successfully completed the program in 2023.
+I am an [alumnus/alumna] of the U.S. Department of State's Critical Language Scholarship Program and I successfully completed the program in 2024.

-I am writing to request a brief meeting with you on [DAY], [MONTH] [DATE] to discuss the value of study abroad and language learning based on my experience studying [LANGUAGE] at [CLS PROGRAM SITE].
+I am writing to request a brief meeting with you on [DAY], [MONTH] [DATE] to discuss the value of studying a language and culture based on my experience studying [LANGUAGE] at [CLS PROGRAM SITE].
 I understand that your schedule may already be busy on this date, and I thank you in advance for your consideration.